RoPedro/archdots/README.md

-# LinuxTools-Term
+# archdots

 ## Disclaimer
-This repository focuses on installing necessary development tools and customization for Ubuntu/derivatives environments.
+This repository focuses on installing necessary development tools and customization for Arch Linux.
 The installed packages are **completely opinionated and hardcoded for my use case**.
 I'm not planning on making it general purpose - the GitHub upload is more of a backup than anything else.

 ## What it does
-This script installs essential packages for development, configures terminal shortcuts, and applies pre-existing configuration files for customized or "riced" applications. linuxtools-term is intended for use in headless environments, such as Ubuntu Server machines accessed via SSH.
+This script installs essential packages for development, configures terminal shortcuts, and applies pre-existing configuration files for customized or "riced" applications. archdots is intended for use in headless environments, such as Ubuntu Server machines accessed via SSH.

 ## Installation